tomphp/tomphp.github.io/_posts/2019-10-30-writing-code-with-a-clear-conscience.md

 Finally, we should make efforts to conform to the architecture of the project;
 it's never fun trying to navigate some code which solved a problem in three different ways at the same time.
-At the same time, we shouldn't be afraid to change the original architecture if we collectively agree it is a hinderance.
+At the same time, we shouldn't be afraid to change the original architecture if we collectively agree it is a hindrance.

 ### Failure Cases